RubixML/ML/README.md

 use Rubix\ML\CrossValidation\HoldOut;
 use Rubix\ML\Metrics\Validation\Accuracy;

-$validator = new HoldOut(new Accuracy(), 0.25);
+$validator = new HoldOut(0.25);
 ```

 #### K Fold
-K Fold is a technique that splits the training set into K individual sets and for each training round uses 1 of the folds to measure the performance of the model.
+K Fold is a technique that splits the training set into K individual sets and for each training round uses 1 of the folds to measure the validation performance of the model.
 The score is then averaged over K. For example, a K value of 10 will train and test 10 versions of the model using a different testing set each time.

 ##### Parameters:
 | Param | Default | Type | Description |